-Bobcats, Grizzlies and a dog named Shep
+Bobcats, Grizzlies and fight songs!

 Hello Everyone!